knitjs/knit/README.md

 #### How can I add an extra step before releasing?

-All individual step in a multi step convenience command are exposed as their own action.
+All individual steps in a multi step convenience command are exposed as their own action.
 The [release](https://github.com/knitjs/knit/tree/master/modules/node_modules/%40knit/knit#release) command can be recreated by calling each step individually and adding your custom step where needed:

 ```
 knit version <version>